Why Did I Do That? Understand Self-Sabotage (& How to Put It Right)

 A typical example of a secondary gain behaviour is revenge bedtime procrastination.

-Busy people with little control over their daytime hours often stay up late to rectify a lack of day-to-day autonomy.
+Busy people with little control over their daytime hours often stay up late to compensate for their lack of day-to-day autonomy.

 Perhaps they lie in bed scrolling on their mobile or watch TV until late.